rit-swenms-gang/pcgen/courseProjectDocs/mutation-testing/README.md

 This assignment focused on introducing **mutation testing** into our PCGen codebase to evaluate the quality and effectiveness of existing unit tests.
 Before this work, the project did not have any mutation testing configured.
 We integrated **PIT (Pitest)** with Gradle, ran an initial baseline analysis, and then added new targeted tests to improve coverage and kill surviving mutants.

-Our selected target file was:
+Our selected target files were:
 `pcgen/cdom/converter/AddFilterConverter.java`

 ## How to Run Mutation Testing